 I’m going to share with you how I’ve had success with my guided math set up.
-This method has worked for me when teaching both lower and upper grades.
+This method has worked for me when teaching small math groups in both lower and upper grades.
 I’ll confess…I don’t do Guided Math the traditional way.

 When I first started out, I was constantly planning what my students would be doing during each rotation.

 ✔️✔️✔️Prepping.
 Prepping.
 Prepping.

 And even after I did all of that, Guided Math never ran smoothly.?

 After all of that prepping, I was still dealing with off-task students, interruptions to the teacher table, or too many students in one place.
 I decided I was finished with this method.

 Then, I made one basic change to my small math groups.